Skip to main content

 Mark Distribution and Assessment Objectives

-Both Paper 1 and Paper 2 are assessed across three assessment objectives:
+Both Paper 1 and Paper 2 get assessed across three objectives:

-The weighting across the full qualification is roughly 25% AO1, 25% AO2, and 20% AO3 (with the remaining 30% from the NEA).
-Less than half the marks on the written papers reward pure recall.
-The majority require application or evaluation — which is why past paper practice matters so much more than re-reading notes.
+The weighting across the full qualification runs roughly 25% AO1, 25% AO2, and 20% AO3, with the remaining 30% from the NEA.
+Less than half the marks on written papers reward pure recall.
+The majority require application or evaluation.
+Why does this matter?
+Because it means re-reading your notes isn’t enough.
+Past paper practice is where the real gains come from.

 Question Types

-Each paper includes multiple-choice questions, short-answer questions worth two to four marks, and extended writing questions worth up to fifteen marks.
-The extended questions are where most marks are lost, and where structured practice pays off most.
+Each paper throws a mix at you — multiple-choice questions, short-answer questions worth two to four marks, and extended writing questions worth up to fifteen marks.
+The extended questions are where most marks get lost.
+They’re also where structured practice pays off most.

 Key Topics by Paper for AQA A Level PE

-Knowing what each paper covers helps you target your revision and choose the right past papers to practise.
+Knowing what each paper covers helps you target revision and pick the right past papers to practise.
+Don’t just grab random ones and hope for the best.

 Paper 1 Topics

 Paper 1 spans three broad areas.
-Applied anatomy and physiology is the heaviest section, covering the cardiovascular, respiratory, and musculoskeletal systems.
-You need to understand how these systems respond to exercise both acutely and chronically.
+Applied anatomy and physiology is the heaviest section — cardiovascular, respiratory, and musculoskeletal systems, how they respond to exercise acutely and chronically.
 Skill acquisition examines how skills are learned and performed, including theories of learning and information processing.
-Sport and society looks at historical and sociological factors influencing participation, from the development of modern sport to commercialisation.
+Sport and society looks at historical and sociological factors influencing participation, from the development of modern sport through to commercialisation.

-Examiners consistently report that students perform well on factual recall but struggle to link physiological responses to practical examples.
-Explaining the Bohr effect is one thing; explaining how it benefits a 1500m runner during the final lap is quite another.
+The pattern across A Level PE mocks is consistent year after year: candidates nail factual recall but fall apart when asked to link physiological responses to practical examples.
+Explaining the Bohr effect?
+Fine.
+Explaining how it benefits a 1500m runner during the final lap?
+Suddenly the answers turn into waffle.
 Past papers train you to make these connections.
+That’s the whole point.

 Paper 2 Topics

 Biomechanics is consistently the lowest-scoring topic.
-The calculations — moments, angular velocity, impulse — require confident mathematical application, and free-body diagrams demand precision.
-If biomechanics is a weakness, prioritise those questions in your past paper practice rather than avoiding them.
+Consistently.
+The calculations — moments, angular velocity, impulse — require confident maths application, and free-body diagrams demand precision you can’t fake.
+If biomechanics is a weakness, prioritise those questions in your past paper practice.
+Don’t avoid them.
+That’s the worst thing you can do.

-Sport psychology questions appear straightforward but require careful structure.
-A question on Bandura’s self-efficacy theory needs more than a list of the four sources of efficacy.
-Examiners want application to a named performer, with evaluation of which source is most influential and why.
+Sport psychology questions look straightforward.
+They’re not.
+A question on Bandura’s self-efficacy theory needs more than a list of the four sources of efficacy — examiners want application to a named performer, with evaluation of which source matters most and why.
+Sound obvious?
+Half the cohort still gets this wrong.

 How to Use A Level PE Mark Schemes Effectively

-Mark schemes are not just answer keys.
-They are revision tools in their own right, and learning to read them properly will change how you approach exam questions.
+Mark schemes aren’t answer keys.
+They’re revision tools in their own right.
+Learning to read them properly will change how you approach exam questions — it’s arguably the single most underrated revision skill there is.

 Understanding Synoptic Questions

-A distinctive feature of AQA A Level PE is the emphasis on synoptic assessment — questions that draw on knowledge from across the specification.
+A distinctive feature of AQA A Level PE is synoptic assessment — questions that pull knowledge from across the specification.
 A fifteen-mark essay might ask you to discuss how psychological and physiological factors combine to affect team sport performance.
-You cannot answer this well by revising topics in isolation.
+You can’t answer this well by revising topics in isolation.
+They need to connect.

 Learning from Examiners’ Reports

-Examiners’ reports are published after each exam series and available on the same AQA assessment resources page.
-These reports are remarkably specific, telling you which questions students found difficult, which common errors appeared repeatedly, and what distinguished strong answers from weak ones.
+Examiners’ reports get published after each exam series, available on the same AQA assessment resources page.
+These reports are remarkably specific.
+They tell you which questions students found difficult, which common errors appeared repeatedly, and what distinguished strong answers from weak ones.

-The reports frequently highlight the same issues: failing to use correct anatomical terminology (writing “lungs” when the mark scheme requires “alveoli”), providing generic sporting examples rather than specific ones, and losing evaluation marks by describing rather than assessing.
+The November 2023 report flagged the recurring issues that turn up in nearly every series: failing to use correct anatomical terminology (writing “lungs” when the mark scheme requires “alveoli”), providing generic sporting examples rather than specific ones, and losing evaluation marks by describing rather than assessing.
+Every.
+Single.
+Year.

-Read the examiners’ report after you mark each paper.
-It takes ten minutes and is worth more than an hour of passive revision.
+Read the examiner’s report after you mark each paper.
+It takes ten minutes.
+It’s worth more than an hour of passive revision.
+Arguably it’s the most valuable resource AQA publishes.

 Evaluation Marks

-Extended response questions in PE typically use a levels-based mark scheme.
+Extended response questions typically use a levels-based mark scheme.
 The difference between Level 2 (mid-range) and Level 3 (top band) almost always comes down to evaluation.
 Level 2 answers describe and explain.
-Level 3 answers also assess, compare, and reach a justified conclusion.
+Level 3 answers assess, compare, and reach a justified conclusion.

 Train yourself to include evaluative language: “however,” “the most significant factor is,” “this is more effective than.”
-These phrases signal to the examiner that you are operating at AO3 level.
+These phrases signal to the examiner that you’re operating at AO3 level.

 Revision Strategy Using A Level PE Past Papers